A Few Frequently Asked Questions

 Many people over the years have fallen victim to the message that HTMA is quackery or not a valid testing method, completely unaware of where that message originated.
 The background of that message is explained further on THIS PAGE under the heading "Why is HTMA Not More Commonly Used?
 Is it a Legitimate Test?
 Is it a Scam?"
 While there are certainly some "hair analysis" services that would not be considered reputable and could justify the label of being "illegitimate", properly assayed and interpreted HTMA is one of the most important screening tools for understanding mineral imbalances, especially copper toxicity.
 Those who contribute to suppressing HTMA are only holding others back from finding answers that in some cases could have saved lives.
 This article further explains the benefits of HTMA over standard blood testing.

-With our work helping to increase copper toxicity awareness over this past decade, many more practitioners are now jumping into offering support.
-The pink button below links to a 1 page PDF file which provides important considerations that will help you choose a qualified practitioner, especially when it comes to supporting you with copper toxicity.
+Our work helping to increase copper toxicity awareness over this past decade has led to a large increase in more practitioners today now offering support.
+However, experience matters, and certainly not all those who advertise their copper healing programs are adequately qualified.
+This link provides important considerations that will help you choose a qualified practitioner, especially when it comes to supporting you with copper toxicity.

 Weekly Health Tips to Your Inbox

 You can opt-out at any time.